tjoyal/secure-content-manager/README.md

 Managing your servers passwords and sensitive information.

-It also comes with minimal authentification and authorization mechanisms.
+It also comes with minimal authentication and authorization mechanisms.

 It is a working but FAR FROM READY FOR PRODUCTION prototype of what I need.
 Wait or help with it.

+## Known issues

+- Hidden Data : The copy button does not work properly on at least Ubuntu (Windows is ok).
+Flash extension related.

 ## Ideas in the backlog

-- Access to data via api
 - Audit
 - Backup solution
-- Cancan
 - Data Types in the form of plugins (external repositories)
 - Encrypt in database
-- Toggle Visibility of sensitive information
+- Get data via easy to use api
-- Some mode data types
+- Some more data types
 - etc...

 ## Getting Started